PatrickEMcLean/workingpico/content/2013/bradbury.md

 /*
 Author: Patrick
 Date: 2012-06-06
-Title: 'RIP Ray Bradbury: There Was Blood on Your Gloves When You Hung them Up.'
+Title: RIP Ray Bradbury: There Was Blood on Your Gloves When You Hung them Up.
 */

 <div class="center big">
 <img src="http://www.patrickemclean.com/images/ray.jpg">
 </div>

-# R.I.P.
-Ray Bradbury

 Ray Bradbury is dead at 91.
 But that's not my measure of the man.
 As a writer, I notice that he died at 27 novels, 600 short stories.
 That's a full writing life.
 A very full life, indeed.